lakshay9131/Reelo/src/readme.txt

 .) // ToDo more Scenarios
         // Scenario 1) consider leftout marks for another section.
+        // TODO Selection Algorithm if marks are  not equal for difficulty level

 There are few scene if marks are not equal in single category then, we have to add selection algorith to select as many as questions in particular category(eg. easy)